datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

   - Scaleable
   - No centralized data storage

-The ESB is a more robust IA and plays a critical role in connecting diverse systems and services in a Service Oriented Architecture (SOA).
+The ESB is a robust integration architecture which can play a critical role in Service Oriented Architectures (SOA) by connecting diverse systems and services.
-The ESB takes on the responsibility of ensuring that data sent from one system conforms to the requirements in another system.
-This core functionality is an important feature as to why the ESB is such an established architectural principle.
+The ESB takes on the responsibility of ensuring that data sent from one system conforms to the requirements of the receiving system.
+This core functionality is an important feature as to why the ESB is such a well-established architectural principle.
 In addition, the ESB aids in simplifying integration efforts when connecting differing applications that need to communicate with each other.
 See figure :ref:`figure-esb-1-1`.